 Nagios XI is a network monitoring tool that also offers support for monitoring AWS monitoring.
 Nagios XI can monitor key AWS components like E. However the main focus of this tool is on measuring the availability of AWS.
 The moment a service goes down, you’ll know about it.
 This approach is quite basic, but it does provide you with enough information to know if your service is in jeopardy.

 What makes Nagios XI great for AWS monitoring is its use of additional plugins.
 There are a variety of different free plugins that can be downloaded specifically for monitoring AWS.
 One of the most significant is AWS Cloudwatch Metrics.
-AWS Cloudwatch Metrics is a plugin that has been designed to pull information straight from AWS Cloudwatch.
+AWS Cloudwatch Metrics is a plugin that has been designed to pull information, such as S3 storage statuses and ELB load balancing activities, straight from AWS CloudWatch.

 Once this information has been pulled by the plugin, it can then be used for monitoring and can even produce alerts to notify you when something changes.
 Nagios XI’s alerts system notifies you when metrics exceed specific thresholds.
 This means that you’re not under pressure to catch everything, as the system will notify you automatically when you need to take action.